 Looking for a meatless burger alternative that still gives you the meaty texture of a beef burger?
 These Jackfruit Burgers are here to save the day!

-They’re filling, heart-healthy, and have a great bite to them.
+They’re filling, flavorful, and have a great bite to them.
 And with or without the grill, the smoky flavor will make you feel like you’re at a cookout!

-As an environmental scientist, I’m always looking for delicious meat alternatives to help me lower my ecological footprint, and this burger is one I look to often!
+As a sustainability conscious cook, I’m always looking for delicious meat alternatives to help me lower my ecological footprint, and this burger is one I look to often!

 Green tip: Industrial meat production has a huge impact on the environment, especially because of the amount of land it takes to sustain and its high amount of greenhouse gas emissions.